Skip to content

 Labeling drop-in components in the storefront involves two files:

-1. The placeholders file that provides the default drop-in component UI labels that merchants can quickly update as needed.
+1. The placeholders files that provide the default drop-in component UI labels that merchants can quickly update as needed.

 2. The drop-in block (examples, product-details.js, cart.js) where you add code to fetch, map, and override the drop-in component dictionary at runtime.